Board & Staff

 My favorite place: The view from the side of the Women’s Gallery about half way toward the eastern wall looking through the Moorish revival arches at the new and old stained glass windows.
 On a sunny day, spectacular!

-As the Museum’s archivist, Nancy looks after its historic documents, objects and art.
-Favorite projects since coming to Eldridge Street in 2009 include a virtual exhibit on the Museum’s website; editing Beyond the Facade, a lavishly illustrated book about the Eldridge Street Synagogue and its restoration; and working with a stellar team to develop the Museum’s new permanent exhibition, which opened in 2014.
-Nancy has worked as an archivist, editor and writer for longer than she cares to admit.
+Nancy has been curating the Museum’s temporary art and history exhibition series since it began in 2016.
+As the Museum’s archivist, she looks after its historic documents, objects and art collection.
+Favorite projects since coming to Eldridge Street in 2009 include editing Beyond the Façade, an illustrated history of the Eldridge Street Synagogue and its restoration; developing the permanent exhibition in 2014, and curating exhibitions ranging from the art of Kiki Smith to Harbin, China/Past-Present, combining both history and contemporary art.
+Nancy has worked as an archivist, curator, editor and writer for longer than she cares to admit.
 She has been a consultant on major projects at the Whitney Museum of American Art, Montclair Art Museum, Alan Lomax Archives, Lotos Club and many other arts-related organizations.
 She holds an MA in art history from the Institute of Fine Arts at New York University and BA degrees in history and art history from Stony Brook University.

 My favorite place: The Tribute Wall is about my two favorite things: history and art.
 It preserves an important piece of the history of the synagogue and its congregation, while making room for a spectacular new piece of contemporary art.
 What a brilliant act of recycling!